ourownstory/neural_prophet/README.md

 The next versions of NeuralProphet are expected to cover a set of new exciting features:

-* Robustify training for different datasets
 * Logistic growth for trend component.
 * Uncertainty estimation of individual forecast components as well as the final forecasts.
 * Support for panel data by building global forecasting models.
 * Incorporate time series featurization for improved forecast accuracy.
+* Model bias modelling
+* Unsupervised anomaly detection

 ### 0.2.9 (future)
 * confidence interval for forecast (as quantiles via pinball loss)
+* Logistic growth for trend component.
+* better documentation

 ### 0.2.8 (upcoming)
 * Robustify automatic batch_size and epochs selection